DPI-WE/ruby-data-structures-algorithms-two-sum/content.md

 - A way to store data for quick sorting
   - Incorrect.
 While a hash can improve some operations, they are not primarily used for sorting.
 Consider what makes a hash unique in managing data.
 - A method for rapid data retrieval based on key
   - Correct!
-Hashes excel at fast data access using keys, making them ideal for situations where quick lookup of values is needed.
+Hashes excel at fast data access using keys (time complexity of O(1)), making them ideal for situations where quick lookup of values is needed.
 - A tool for data encryption
   - Incorrect.
 Hashes are used for data storage and retrieval, not encryption.
 Think about how data is accessed in a hash.
 - A structure for organizing hierarchical data